bentoml/Yatai/DEVELOPMENT.md

 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```

+We are using [niv](https://github.com/nmattia/niv) to manage your dependencies.

 If you are on MacOS, then do:
 ```bash
 sh <(curl -L https://nixos.org/nix/install) --darwin-use-unencrypted-nix-store-volume --daemon